TGMax233Michael/Magnificia/README.md

 # Magnificence
-A Minecraft 1.18.X Forge Modpack.
+A Minecraft 1.18.X Forge Modpack with a high degree of freedom to build **Whatever You Want**.

+This is the issues tracker for the modpack **Magnificence**.

+(*Ok, I'm a noob in it.
+Please forgive my ignorance, I will try my best to learn about this :3*)

 The first verson will be soon released.